 Kaila Wussow topped the 2011 Pot O'Gold Production Contest with her entry, Rocha Iatola Whistle-ET.
 She also won the competition in 2008 with Ahlem Jace Charm 15069-ET.

-Wisconsin Junior Award Winners 2022
+Wisconsin Junior Award Winners 2025

 Youth Achievement Awards

-Junior Winner: Kennedy Paul, Milton
+Intermediate Runner-up: Kennedy Paul, Milton

-Youth Cost Sharing: Alleah Anderson, Cumberland, and Kaitynn Riebe, Cumberland
+Youth Cost Sharing: Kaitynn Riebe, Cumberland